soroushkavousi/fireplace-api/README.md

 **7. Integration Testing**

 - With [xUnit](https://xunit.net/)
-- Parallelism for each test class
+- Each test directory is dedicated to several test classes related to an item
+- Each test directory uses a collection name
-- Each test class has its own database clone
+- Each test collection has its own database clone
+- Parallelism is used for each test collection
-- Each test function is independent
+- Each test function is isolated

 **8. Database with PostgreSQL**